Improves performance and adds extra features

 Now the ISO for Guest Additions will be mounted automatically and you should see the CD icon on your desktop.

 Step 2: Now while inside Ubuntu, click on Applications, then Accessories, and then Terminal.
+You can also use the ALT + F2 keyboard shortcut and then search for Gnome-Term.

 Step 3: Now go to the directory where the Guest Additions are stored by typing in the following: